 The Urbana Comprehensive Plan is the current document guiding zoning decisions in the City.
 A number of future land uses are identified by the plan to illustrate the City's desired development patterns, but do not carry the same regulatory power as does zoning.

-Paper copies of the Urbana Zoning Ordinance and the Official Zoning Map are available for $10 each.
+A paper copy of the Urbana Zoning Ordinance and/or the Official Zoning Map are available for $15.00 and $12.00 respectively.
 They can be picked up at either the City Clerk's office or the Community Development Services Department, both of which are located at 400 South Vine Street in downtown Urbana.

 Below are links to PDFs of the Urbana Zoning Ordinance and the Official Zoning Map.
 Following that are links to recent Zoning Ordinance Amendments which have been approved but have not yet been incorporated into the Zoning Ordinance.
 When working with the Zoning Ordinance, please make sure to check all of the recent Amendments in order ensure that relevant standards have not changed.